dlt-hub/verified-sources/sources/unstructured_data/README.md

 ```bash
 dlt pipeline <pipeline_name> show
 ```
-For example, the pipeline_name for the above pipeline example is `unstructured_local_folder`, you can use any custom name instead.
+For example, the pipeline_name for the above pipeline example is `unstructured_inbox`, you can use any custom name instead.
 So your command would look like:

 ```bash